AlexiaChen/awesome-stars/README.md

 ## Go

+- [binwiederhier/ntfy](https://github.com/binwiederhier/ntfy) – Send push notifications to your phone or desktop using PUT/POST
 - [kubernetes-sigs/gateway-api](https://github.com/kubernetes-sigs/gateway-api) – Repository for the next iteration of composite service (e.g. Ingress) and load balancing APIs.
 - [orlangure/gnomock](https://github.com/orlangure/gnomock) – Test your code without writing mocks with ephemeral Docker containers 📦 Setup popular services with just a couple lines of code ⏱️ No bash, no yaml, only code 💻
 - [vektra/mockery](https://github.com/vektra/mockery) – A mock code autogenerator for Go